create3000/x_ite-vscode/README.md

 The above model, other sample models can be obtained from the [X_ITE media](https://github.com/create3000/media/tree/main/docs/examples) repository.

 You can preview X3D files in X_ITE.
 A new VS Code column is opened with the file preview.
+Console messages from the preview are redirected to the Debug Console of VS Code.

 ## License